-The frames above are separated by just 3 seconds on a ~50-minute test on the Tempus Fugit route at 300 watts with a 75kg rider.
+The frames above are separated by just 2.5 seconds on our ~50-minute flat test on the Tempus Fugit route at 300 watts with a 75kg rider.
 That’s a slim margin, and one you’re not likely to notice in the craziness of the Zwift peloton.

 A Tron Note

-We’ve included the Tron bike here because it is completely attainable below level 30.
+We’ve included the Tron bike here because it is perfectly attainable below level 30.
 (Not sure how to unlock the Tron bike?
 Read this.)
-The Tron is much faster than anything else on the list, though – which makes bike choice for Zwifters level 30 and below easy.
+The Tron is much faster than anything else on the list, which makes bike choice for Zwifters level 30 and below easy.

 Share Your Thoughts

-We hope all you found this post useful.
+We hope you found this post useful.
 Got questions or comments?
 Post below!